gabrielmfelix/Restricted-Null-Model/README.md

 1. PosteriorProb.R -> script for calculating interaction probabilities.
 2. RestNullModel.R -> script for generating randomized matrices based on the restricted null model.
-3. ModulesFromBipartite.R -> script for extracting module composition from the output of the function computeModules from the package bipartite.
-4. CompoundTopologyTest.R -> Script with the steps needed to test the compound topology hypothesis in a given interaction matrix
+3. CompoundTopologyTest.R -> Script with the steps required to test for a compound topology in an interaction matrix.
-5. net1.txt -> example network with a compound topology.
+4. net1.txt -> example network with a typical compound topology.
-6. Test.R -> Script with codes to test both the PosteriorProb.R and RestNullModel.R functions

 ## Functionality and origin

 R code provided in this repository can be used to generate randomized matrices that conserve both the modular structure and the marginal totals of an orihinal matrix.

-This is the **restricted null model** used in [Felix et al 2017](https://doi.org/10.1101/236687), [Pinheiro et al 2019](https://doi.org/10.1002/ecy.2796), and [Mello et al 2019](https://doi.org/10.1038/s41559-019-1002-3).
+This is the **restricted null model** used in [Felix et al 2017](https://doi.org/10.1101/236687), [Pinheiro et al 2019](https://doi.org/10.1002/ecy.2796), [Pinheiro 2019](http://hdl.handle.net/1843/33333), and [Mello et al 2019](https://doi.org/10.1038/s41559-019-1002-3).
 It was derived from the [vaznull model](https://doi.org/10.1111/j.0030-1299.2007.15828.x).
+The synthesis presented in these new functions and models, reportes in a series of studies, was based on the ideas first proposed by [Lewinsohn et al. 2006](http://doi.wiley.com/10.1111/j.0030-1299.2006.14583.x), [Mello et al. 2009](http://doi.wiley.com/10.1111/j.1365-2656.2009.01567.x), and [Flores et al. 2013](http://www.nature.com/doifinder/10.1038/ismej.2012.135).

-The restricted null model is particularly useful for testing for a compound topology, i.e., a modular structure with internally nested modules.
-Our model allows comparing observed and expected values of nestedness between species of the same module (NODFsm), and between species of different modules (NODFdm).
+Our restricted null model is particularly useful for testing for a compound topology, i.e., a modular structure with internally nested modules.
+It allows comparing observed and expected values of nestedness between species of the same module (NODFsm), and between species of different modules (NODFdm).

-Functions for computing NODFsm and NODFdm have already been implemented in the [bipartite package for R](https://cran.r-project.org/web/packages/bipartite/index.html), as well as functions for drawing matrices with a compound topology.
+The function *nest.smdm* for computing NODFsm and NODFdm has already been implemented in the [package bipartite for R](https://cran.r-project.org/web/packages/bipartite/index.html), as well as the functions *sortmatrix* and *plotmatrix* for drawing matrices in a way that helps visualizing a compound topology.

 In this repo, we integrated all those functions aiming to make the analysis of compound topologies easier.

-In addition to functions already implemented in the package bipartite, the present code contains 3 new functions to be used sequentially:
+In addition to the functions already implemented in the package bipartite for R, the present code contains 3 new functions to be used sequentially:

 ## (1) PosteriorProb